spotproxy-project/spotproxy/docs/instance_manager_setup.md

 ```bash
 python3 api.py input-args-wireguard.json
 ```
 Note: This test will not terminate, and you have to perform these steps manually: stop the script, and terminate the **instances and elastic IPs** (if any) manually through your AWS Console.
+For elastic IPs you would generally have to disassociate and release them individually, and also destroy the associated network interfaces (optional since these interfaces are not charged).
+Be careful not to terminate your instance manager VM.